bisqwit/crt-filter/README.md

 but that is not a requirement.

-For best quality, the number of scanlines should be chosen such that the intermediate height (see Hardcoded constants) is its integer multiple.
+For best quality, the number of scanlines should be chosen such that the intermediate height (see Constants) is its integer multiple.
 The intermediate width should ideally also be an integer multiple of the source width.
 None of this is required though.